Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Available in: Round (5 sizes up to 75 mm), square (5 sizes up to 75 mm), rectangular (1 size).
 Nail-on or self-adhesive mounting.
 Two surface variants (Smooth Glide for movement, Anti-Slip for fixed seating).

-These are the questions we get most about furniture slides for carpet and rough hard floors.
-If you don’t see your question, our specialists can help — reach out via Contact & Support.
-Our furniture slides guide has answered thousands of customer questions already.
+These are the questions that come up most about furniture slides.
+If you don’t see your question, our specialists can help.
+Reach out via Contact & Support, or browse the rest of the furniture slides guide for more detail.

 Furniture slides are small discs that attach to the bottom of furniture legs to let chairs, tables, and other furniture move smoothly across carpet, area rugs, and rough hard floors.
-The hard ABS surface glides over carpet fibers without snagging or pulling, and over rough surfaces like slate or textured tile without wearing down.
+The hard ABS surface moves over carpet fibers without snagging or pulling, and over rough surfaces like slate or textured tile without wearing down.
 Available in nail-on (for solid wood legs) and self-adhesive (for metal, plastic, or any clean surface).

-No. Hard ABS on hardwood will scratch the finish and produce more noise than soft PA6 fiber.
+No. Hard ABS on hardwood can scratch the finish and produce more noise than soft PA6 fiber.
 For smooth, hard floors (hardwood, polished tile, luxury vinyl, laminate), use Furniture Glides with the soft PA6 surface instead.

 The slide should be slightly smaller than your leg base so it stays hidden underneath the leg edge.
 Measure the leg diameter (round) or width × depth (square/rectangular) and choose the next size DOWN if you’re between sizes.
 For example, a 26 mm round leg gets a 23 mm slide, not a 28 mm.
 Going larger creates an overhang that catches on carpet transitions.